-No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER n is delegated to an officer in consultation with the last section of the last section is the last section of the last section in the last section is the last section of the last section he divisional member and there is disagreement on the Principal Highway Maintenance Engineer Network & Asset Management Group Manager Traffic and Streetworks Manager Streetworks Policy and Tech Support Team Leader Network Coordination Team Leader Streetworks Compliance Team Leader EAI6 Highways and Transport To grant permission for the deposit of builders' skips on the highway, for the erection of scaffolding referred to in S. 169 of the Highways Act 1980, (subject if necessary to technical approval having first been obtained), and to require the removal or repositioning of such skips or scaffolding.
-Director Highways & Transport Highway Operations & Infrastructure Group Manager Technical Support & Communication Manager Highway Customer Officer Team Leader Senior Highways Customer Officer EAI7 Highways and Transport Environment To grant and withdraw licences for the planting and maintenance of trees, plants or grass in the highway pursuant to s.142 of the Highways Act 1980 Director Highways & Transport Highway Operations & Infrastructure Group Manager Highways Maintenance Manager Principal Highway Maintenance Engineer Arboricultural Team Manager Highway Maintenance Engineer Highways Customer Officer Team Leader Natural Capital Group Manager Access Team Manager Senior Countryside Access Officer, Maintenance & Enforcement
+No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER Where a highways decision is delegated to an officer in consultation with the divisional member and there is disagreement on toroposed outcome this will be escalated to the Cabinet Member for decision Principal Highway Maintenance Engineer Assistant Director - Network & Asset Management Traffic and Streetworks Manager Streetworks Policy and Tech Support Team Leader Network Coordination Team Leader Streetworks Compliance Team Leader EAI6 Highways and Transport To grant permission for the deposit of builders' skips on the highway, for the erection of scaffolding referred to in S. 169 of the Highways Act 1980, (subject if necessary to technical approval having first been obtained), and to require the removal or repositioning of such skips or scaffolding.
+Director Highways & Transport Assistant Director - Highway Operations & Infrastructure Technical Support & Communication Manager Highway Customer Officer Team Leader Senior Highways Customer Officer EAI7 Highways and Transport Environment To grant and withdraw licences for the planting and maintenance of trees, plants or grass in the highway pursuant to s.142 of the Highways Act 1980 Director Highways & Transport Assistant Director - Highway Operations & Infrastructure Highways Maintenance Manager Principal Highway Maintenance Engineer Arboricultural Team Manager Highway Maintenance Engineer Highways Customer Officer Team Leader Natural Capital Group Manager Access Team Manager Senior Countryside Access Officer, Maintenance & Enforcement

-No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER ion is delegated to an officer in consultation with twill be escalated to the Cabinet Member for decision he divisional member and there is disagreement on the on EAI8 Highways and Transport Environment To take action under the various provisions of the Highways Act 1980 or any statutory modification or re-enactment thereof, to carry out routine maintenance of the highway and to facilitate the prompt removal of encroachments, obstructions and dangers from the highway.
-Director Highways & Transport Highway Operations & Infrastructure Group Manager Highways Maintenance Manager Principal Highway Maintenance Engineer Maintenance & Enforcement Engineer Highway Maintenance Engineer Technical Support & Communication Manager Highway Customer Officer Team Leader Senior Highways Customer Officer Infrastructure Schemes Team Manager Highway Engineering Team Manager Network Safety Team Leader Network & Asset Management Group Manager Natural Capital Group Manager Access Team Manager Senior Countryside Access Officer, Legal Definition Enforcement Officer Highway Duty Officer EAI9 Highways and Transport Environment To exercise all the functions and duties of the County Council under S. 132 of the Highways Act 1980 in relation to the removal of any picture, letter, sign or other mark painted inscribed or affixed upon the surface of a highway or upon any tree or structure, or works on or in a highway.
-Director Highways & Transport Highway Operations & Infrastructure Group Manager Infrastructure Schemes Team Manager Network Safety Team Leader Network and Asset Management Group Manager Highways Maintenance Manager Principal Highway Maintenance Engineer Highway Maintenance Engineer
+No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER Where a highways decision is delegated to an officer in consultation with the divisional member and there is disagreement or proposed outcome this will be escalated to the Cabinet Member for decision EAI8 Highways and Transport Environment To take action under the various provisions of the Highways Act 1980 or any statutory modification or re-enactment thereof, to carry out routine maintenance of the highway and to facilitate the prompt removal of encroachments, obstructions and dangers from the highway.
+Director Highways & Transport Assistant Director - Highway Operations & Infrastructure Highways Maintenance Manager Principal Highway Maintenance Engineer Maintenance & Enforcement Engineer Highway Maintenance Engineer Technical Support & Communication Manager Highway Customer Officer Team Leader Senior Highways Customer Officer Infrastructure Schemes Team Manager Highway Engineering Team Manager Network Safety Team Leader Assistant Director - Network & Asset Management Natural Capital Group Manager Access Team Manager Senior Countryside Access Officer, Legal Definition Enforcement Officer Highway Duty Officer EAI9 Highways and Transport Environment To exercise all the functions and duties of the County Council under S. 132 of the Highways Act 1980 in relation to the removal of any picture, letter, sign or other mark painted inscribed or affixed upon the surface of a highway or upon any tree or structure, or works on or in a highway.
+Director Highways & Transport Assistant Director - Highway Operations & Infrastructure Infrastructure Schemes Team Manager Network Safety Team Leader Assistant Director - Network and Asset Management Highways Maintenance Manager Principal Highway Maintenance Engineer Highway Maintenance Engineer